 Step #3 Reward each success

-When the dog settles down and sits or at least stares at you blankly when you say “Leave it,” reward it.
-Wait a few seconds to make sure it has taken the hint.
+When the dog settles down and sits or stares at you blankly when you say “Leave it,” reward it.
+Please wait a few seconds to make sure it has taken the hint.
 Then, give it the other treat — the one you had hidden in your other hand.

 It’s vital not to give the dog the treat it wants but the replacement.
-We don’t want it to think that it will get the best treatment immediately.
+We don’t want it to think it will immediately get the best treatment.
 But, you have to reward it either way.